freegroup/electra/README.md

-# Circuits are better animated.
+# Electra.Academy
+Circuits are better animated.
 Create, simulate, share, and explore electronic circuits!

 ## See It in Action